CephBlockPool CRD

 Once mirroring is enabled, Rook will by default create its own bootstrap peer token so that it can be used by another cluster.
 The bootstrap peer token can be found in a Kubernetes Secret.
 The name of the Secret is present in the Status field of the CephBlockPool CR:

-This secret can then be fetched like so:
+This secret can then be fetched as follows:

 The secret must be decoded.
 The result will be another base64 encoded blob that you will import in the destination cluster: